-In Part 2 I’d like to discuss this quote from the article: “…today’s 20-somethings think of entrepreneurship as a mind-set, rather than as the explicit act of starting a company.”
+In this edition I’d like to discuss this quote from the article: “…today’s 20-somethings think of entrepreneurship as a mind-set, rather than as the explicit act of starting a company.”

 For the record, I’m a 20-something, though older than younger, and my entrepreneurship endeavours have me collaborating with ranges of 20-somethings, so I see many forms of truth in the above quote.